Skip to content

 Wrapping Up

-Nova is an attempt to build an AI companion that actually feels like a companion.
-One that remembers your sister’s name and that time you were stressed about the presentation and how you take your coffee.
+Nova is my attempt to build an AI companion that actually feels like one.
+Something that remembers your sister’s name, and that time you were stressed about the presentation, and how you take your coffee.

 The memory system is the heart of it.
 Two-tier recall gets the right memories at the right time.
-Background extraction captures what slips through.
-Consolidation keeps things clean.
-Summarization maintains the narrative arc.
+Background extraction catches what slips through.
+Consolidation keeps things from piling up.
+And the summaries hold the narrative arc together.

-It’s not perfect—there’s still work to do on tuning and edge cases.
-But it’s already something different.
-Talking to Nova doesn’t feel like talking to a stateless API.
-It feels like talking to someone who’s been paying attention.
+It’s not done.
+There’s a pile of tuning and edge cases still on my list.
+But it already feels different.
+Talking to Nova doesn’t feel like talking to a stateless API, it feels like talking to someone who’s been paying attention.

 Subscribe

-For more thoughts, links, project and personal updates.
+More thoughts, links, projects, and personal updates.
+No cadence promises.